 - Data that you provide to us directly: Your personal data will be collected when you provide it to us (electronically, in writing or verbally).
 We may also ask you for data and information (e.g. personal and contact details) when you contact us.

 4. Legal basis and purposes of the processing of personal data

-The Federal Ministry of the Interior, Building and Community (BMI) processes personal data whenever it is performing the tasks incumbent upon it in the public interest.
+The Federal Ministry of the Interior and Community (BMI) processes personal data whenever it is performing the tasks incumbent upon it in the public interest.
 Specifically, the constitutional tasks of the BMI include public relations work and, within this context, provision of information to the public through this website.

 The legal basis for processing in this case is Article 6(1)(e) GDPR in conjunction with the relevant national or European task standard or in conjunction with Section 3 FDPA.

 Insofar as the processing of personal data should be necessary in individual cases for fulfilment of legal obligations, Art.
 6(1)(c) GDPR, in conjunction with the corresponding legal provision from which the legal obligation arises, serves as the legal basis.

 Insofar as we obtain the data subject’s consent for processing operations of personal data, Art.
 6(1)(a) GDPR serves as the legal basis.
 You can revoke this consent at any time with effect for the future.

 The purposes of processing personal data while visiting the website specifically include the following: